thanders/acmeQA/README.md

 ## Start using the local development server

-If prerequisites are installed, from shell, execute `php artisan serve` and access in webserver at `http://localhost:8000/`
+If prerequisites are installed, clone project and from shell execute `php artisan serve` and access in webserver at `http://localhost:8000/`